qntm/t-a-i/README.md

 All methods throw exceptions if not passed an integer number of milliseconds.

-Methods generally return `NaN` if called with times before the beginning of TAI, which was, equivalently:
+Methods return `NaN` or some other empty result set if called with inputs before the beginning of TAI, which was, equivalently:

 * 1961-01-01 00:00:00.000_000 UTC
 * 1961-01-01 00:00:01.422_818 TAI